gaut2172/OpenGL_3d_scene/README.md

-# About the Project
+# Overview
-3D rendering of a still photograph using C++ programming language and OpenGL library.
-This is a 3D recreation of a picture of a teacup and an orange on a wooden table.
+This is a 3D recreation of a 2D picture of a teacup and an orange on a wooden table.
+The rendering was generated using C++ and the OpenGL library API.
+The user can navigate the scene with intuitive mouse and keyboard controls.

 # Depth of Project
 The project explores linear algebra, model transformations,